Curt Boettcher: Solo recording and The Beach Boys

 In the early 1970s, Boettcher had little commercial success and few rewarding recording projects.
 In 1971, at the insistence of Elektra Records founder-president Jac Holzman, who was a huge fan of Begin, Boettcher signed a deal with Elektra.
 He warned Holzman that the album would take a long time to produce, and started working on a solo album.
 The project got a boost when Boettcher met a young multi-instrumentalist named Web Burrell; taking a cue from the early one-man albums by Rhodes, Boettcher decided to record the album in a similar fashion, using few musicians other than Burrell.
 (Boettcher and Burrell collaborated on at least three published songs.)
 After almost two years of work, There's An Innocent Face was released in 1973 under the name Curt Boetcher.
 It was a continuation of the direction that the Millennium had taken with their unreleased post-Begin recordings, being a collection of songs with country, sunshine pop, arena rock, and folk stylings.
 The album was a commercial failure.
 He attempted to record a follow-up album, tentatively titled Chicken Little Was Right, but it was never completed.

 In the mid-1970s, Boettcher sang backing vocals on a number of Elton John recordings, including "Don't Go Breaking My Heart", a duet John recorded with Kiki Dee.
-He also contributed backing vocals to recordings by Tanya Tucker, Helen Reddy, Eric Carmen and Dennis Wilson.
+He also contributed backing vocals to recordings by Tanya Tucker, Helen Reddy, Eric Carmen.

 Thereafter, his output as a musician and producer was limited and sporadic.
 Beginning in 1975, he worked for several years as a disco DJ throughout southern California.
 His best-known work in the late 1970s was a 10-minute disco version of "Here Comes the Night" by The Beach Boys, which was a moderate hit in 1979 and was included on L.A.
 (Light Album); it was a remake of the original recording from their 1967 album Wild Honey.
-As Curt Becher he produced a version of Shortnin' Bread for The Beach Boys that emerged on some bootleg collections.
+As Curt Becher he produced a version of "Shortnin' Bread" for The Beach Boys that emerged on some bootleg collections.
 He also produced Mike Love's solo album Looking Back With Love.
 Other productions were largely overlooked, such as the Geno Washington album That's Why Hollywood Loves Me and The Diamonds' Live And Well album.
 In 1980 he produced new recordings by a later incarnation of The Association, but these tracks were not released.
 He also produced their 1983 version of "Walk Away Renee," which was included on a Radio Shack promotional album by Mike Love and Dean Torrence entitled Rock & Roll City.